Chapter 1 : Albus's Guilt Trip

 As a rule, Rose Weasley had very little to do with Slytherin House.

 She didn’t avoid Slytherin House because of its old reputation.
-That would have been stupid.
 She avoided it because she simply didn’t like the qualities that defined Slytherins very much.
 Whatever Albus and her mother said – and they had quite a bit to say on the subject – their calculating tendencies were downright unnatural.

 That is, assuming her teammates didn't kill her first.

 Rose had been working with her friend Natalia Jordan on their Herbology assignment in the library when Natalia had asked whether Quidditch practice had been canceled.

 Rose, who had not been paying very close attention to the time and consequently thought it was significantly earlier than it actually was, had cursed, stuffed her books, parchment, and quill into her bag, and beat a hasty retreat to Gryffindor Tower.

 She was almost fifteen minutes late by the time she burst into the changing room.
 James was sitting backwards in the chair he and their cousin Roxanne had charmed two years before in honour of his being made captain.
 The lions that had at one point been stationary decorations were prowling up across the back of the seat; they seemed to have picked up James’s impatience.

 “Sorry,” Rose panted, slumping against the wall next to the door and trying to catch her breath.